CloudLabsAI-Azure/AIW-Windows-Virtual-Desktop/02-CREATE-HOSTPOOL.md

 # **Exercise 1: Create Host Pool from Azure Portal**

 Host pools are a collection of one or more identical virtual machines within Windows Virtual Desktop environment.
 Each host pool contains Application groups that users can interact with, as they would be on a physical desktop.
-To start with, firstly login to Azure portal.
+To start with, we will login to Azure portal.

 ### **Task 1: Log in to Azure Portal**